giminni/docker-grav/README.md

 * Install at least docker buildx plugin >= 0.5.0
   (See https://docs.docker.com/buildx/working-with-buildx/)
 * Install uuid, git, tree, vim or vscode for development

+This prerequisites are checked automatically with `mkinit.sh init` but before is advisable to set the home path

 ## Project structure